xabriel/wikipedia-vandalism/README.md

 scrapes.R: Useful scrapes to get word lists.
 Scraped lists can be found under `data/en/`.

+### Reproducibility:

+Both wikipedia-vandalism.Rmd and wikipedia-vandalism.R contains all the R code needed to reproduce our results, including download of the dataset.
+System calls to `git diff` may not be compatible with Windows.
+It should work fine on Linux and MacOS.

 ### Warning:

 Because of the nature of vandalism, this report contains discussions of profanities, as well as a word list of profanities.